• Hash256

 m/44'/0'/0'/0/0: Index

-These are the extended keys that you use for their private keys and public keys for actual usage in the wallet.
+The fifth level contains the keys that you actually use for sending and receiving payments in the wallet.

-So as you can see, the first few levels in the path are just used to structure the hierarchical deterministic wallet in a practical way.
+So the actual keys used for addresses are in the lowest level of the key tree; the first few levels in the path are just used to structure the hierarchical deterministic wallet in a functional way.

-Here are some actual derivation paths used by wallets.
+Here are the most common derivation paths used by bitcoin wallets.

 BIP 32: m/0'/0/0 (deprecated)

-This is the original derivation path specification in BIP 32.
+This is the original derivation path specification from BIP 32.

-It just used the first child for accounts, and the next two children below for separating external and internal addresses.
+It uses the first child for accounts, and the next child below for separating external (receiving) and internal (change) addresses.
 The children of these are used for their actual private keys and public keys to create addresses.

-This is a nice and simple derivation path, but it doesn’t allow for the option of creating alternative derivation path schemes.
+This is a simple derivation path, but it doesn't allow for the option of creating alternative derivation path schemes.

 BIP 44: m/44'/0'/0'/0/0